Long time universality of black-hole lasers: Robustness and universality of the long-time phase diagram

+Finally, we have also studied the role of the time scale of the switch-on of the potential in the IHFC model, allowing for a more gentle introduction of the square well instead of a sudden quench.
+We have found that the results for the long time phase-diagram are strongly independent of the transient time scale.
+The only exception is that, if the switch-on is sufficiently slow, the system always evolves towards the ground state, something that can be anticipated from the standard considerations on adiabaticity.

 These results imply a very strong form of robustness for the long-time regime since two completely different types of evolution, one stochastic, driven by random noise added to unstable stationary black-hole laser solutions, and another one purely deterministic, arising from the time-evolution of a homogeneous initial condition, converge to the same state for long-times.
 The particular realization depends solely on the background parameters $(v,X,V_0)$ characterizing the global flow.
-This form of robustness goes even beyond that discussed in Ref. \cite{deNova2016}, which only involved linear random noise on top of the initial BHL configuration.
+This form of robustness goes even beyond that discussed in Ref. \cite{deNova2016}, which only involved linear random noise on top of the initial BHL configuration and a sudden quench in the coupling constant and external potential.

 The observed robustness suggests that the CES regime is an intrinsic state of a flowing condensate and not a peculiar feature associated to some particular transient or phenomenon.
-Moreover, the IHFC configuration, which can be easily reproduced in the laboratory, could be used to study the long-time phase diagram of BHL configurations without the need to actually start from true BHL configurations, whose evolution in actual experiments is dominated by the background Bogoliubov-Cherenkov pattern originated at the inner horizon \cite{Kolobov2019}.
+Moreover, the IHFC configuration, which can be easily reproduced in the laboratory, could be used to study the long-time phase diagram of a BHL without the need to actually start from a true BHL configuration, whose evolution in current experiments is dominated by the background Bogoliubov-Cherenkov pattern originated at the inner horizon \cite{Kolobov2021}.
 Nonetheless, due to the strong insensitivity to the transient details, even in the actual experiment we can expect the resulting long-time nonlinear dynamics to be dominated by the same kind of nonlinear solutions and phase diagram here described.

-In addition, the fact that the long-time behavior of the realistic BHL model here analyzed is the same as that of the idealized flat-profile BHL model, suggests some form of universality for the final fate of a black-hole laser, with only two possible choices: either the system reaches the ground state by evaporating away the horizons or it enters the CES regime, self-oscillating periodically while radiating solitons.
+In addition, the fact that the long-time behavior of the realistic BHL model here analyzed is the same as that of the idealized flat-profile BHL model bespeaks universality for the final fate of a black-hole laser, with only two possible choices: either the system reaches the ground state by evaporating away the horizons or it enters the CES regime, self-oscillating periodically while radiating solitons.